ChrisDuffley/stationPlaylist/readme.md

 ## Broadcast profiles dialog

 You can save settings for specific shows into broadcast profiles.
 These profiles can be managed via SPL broadcast profiles dialog which can be accessed by pressing Alt+NVDA+P from Studio window.

-## SPL touch mode

-If you are using Studio on a touchscreen computer with NVDA installed, you can perform some Studio commands from the touchscreen.
-First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

 ## Version 26.05